What is a Checking Account?

 SDCCU offers a few options for checking accounts, depending on your needs.
 To understand the complete range of services that may incur fees, it’s recommended that you read our Consumer Services Fee Schedule.

-- FREE Checking with eStatements – As indicated in the name, this account incurs no monthly service fees when you sign up to receive eStatements.
-An eStatement is an electronic version of your statement, which can be viewed securely through Internet Branch online banking at sdccu.com.
+• FREE Checking with eStatements – As indicated in the name, this account incurs no monthly service fees when you sign up to receive eStatements.
+An eStatement is an electronic version of your statement, which can be viewed securely through Internet Branch online and mobile banking1 at sdccu.com.
 There is no minimum balance requirement, other than an opening deposit of $25.

 Best Practices for Using a Checking Account